In this article

 Large corporation vs small business tax liabilities

-A big part of learning how to do small business taxes is knowing how to boost corporate tax deductions.
-Some owners and operators find it hard, however, to understand which tax liabilities apply to their type of business.
+Knowing how to boost corporate tax deductions is a big part of learning how to do small business taxes.
+However, some owners and operators find it hard to understand which tax liabilities apply to their type of business.

 For a start, the bigger your corporation, the more you’ll benefit from working with an experienced tax preparer or planner to leverage deductions related to: